VTimofeenko/confluence_poster/README.md

 **General Options**:

-* `--config TEXT`: The file containing configuration.  [default: config.toml]
+* `--config PATH`: The file containing configuration.
+If not specified - config.toml from the same directory is used  [default: config.toml]
 * `--page-title TEXT`: Override page title from config.
 Applicable if there is only one page.
 * `--parent-page-title TEXT`: Provide a parent title to search for.
 Applicable if there is only one page.
 * `--password TEXT`: Supply the password in command line.  [env var: CONFLUENCE_PASSWORD]
-* `--force / --no-force`: Force overwrite the pages.
-Applicable if the author is different.  [default: False]
+* `--force`: Force overwrite the pages.
+Applicable if the author is different.
+* `--force-create`: Disable prompts to create pages.
+Script could still prompt for a parent page.
-* `--minor-edit / --no-minor-edit`: Do not notify watchers of pages updates  [default: False]
+* `--minor-edit`: Do not notify watchers of pages updates.
+Not enabled by default.
-* `--report / --no-report`: Print report at the end of the run  [default: False]
+* `--report`: Print report at the end of the run.
+Not enabled by default.
-* `--debug / --no-debug`: Enable debug logging.  [default: False]
+* `--debug`: Enable debug logging.
+Not enabled by default.
 * `--install-completion`: Install completion for the current shell.
 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 * `--help`: Show this message and exit.